ziyue0809-max/SDF-SP/README.md

 # SDF-SP

-`SDF_SP.ipynb` contains the semantic dual-order base forecaster, training-only retrieval memory, global and node-level simplicial projections, and statistical adaptive fusion.
-The notebook contains code only, with no comments, saved cell outputs, or print statements.
-Artifacts are saved to a separate output directory for each run.
+SDF-SP combines a semantically conditioned dual-order spatiotemporal encoder with retrieval-based forecast correction.
+A frozen GPT-2 backbone produces the base forecast, which is refined through global and node-level simplicial projections and adaptive fusion.

 ## Setup

-Install Python 3.10 or later and the dependencies in `requirements.txt`:

 ```sh
 pip install -r requirements.txt
 jupyter lab SDF_SP.ipynb
 ```

-Place a locally loadable Hugging Face GPT-2 model (configuration and weights) in `pretrained/gpt2/`, or change `GPT2_PATH` in the first cell.
-Loading is local-only.
-The intended backbone is GPT-2 with its native causal attention and frozen parameters.
-No datasets or pretrained weights are included.

-Run the notebook from this directory, from the first cell to the last:
+Place the GPT-2 configuration and weights in `pretrained/gpt2/`.
+Set the data and model paths in the first cell, then run the notebook in order.

 ```text
 data/